camunda/camunda-docs/docs/reference/bpmn-processes/bpmn-primer.md

 />
 </center>

 The circle with the envelope symbol is a catching message event.
 It makes the token continue as soon as a message is received.
-The XML representation of the workflow contains the criteria for which kind of message triggers continuation.
+The XML representation of the process contains the criteria for which kind of message triggers continuation.

-Events can be added to the workflow in various ways.
+Events can be added to the process in various ways.
 Not only can they be used to make a token wait at a certain point, but also for interrupting a token's progress.

 See the [Events](events.md) section on which types of events are currently supported and how to use them.